-Rabbit boarding is another service that is available, though it is not as widely available as one might imagine, given the popularity of the rabbit as a domestic pet.
+Rabbit boarding is another service that is available.
+However, it is not as widely available as one might imagine, given the popularity of the rabbit as a domestic pet.

-Having house sitters with experience of rabbit care is increasingly popular, with the checked live-in sitter moving into the rabbit’s home in order to keep a close eye on the pet and the property.
+Having house sitters with experience of rabbit care is increasingly popular.
+With a checked live-in sitter moving into the home to keep a close eye on the pet, both are cared for.

 These sitters are usually pet lovers, and may also care for pet dogs or pet cats at the home at the same time.
 HouseSitMatch.com has registered sitters listed who do not charge for their services, they offer their time and experience in exchange for free accommodation.

-While rabbits are quite independent and don’t necessarily need constant attention in any of the rabbit sitting services available, depending on the age of the rabbit and if they have company in their hutch they may or may not need some degree of attention.
-The sitter can pop in to your home for 30-45 minutes a day to take care of your pet rabbit, but this should be discussed with the sitter.
+While rabbits are quite independent and they don’t necessarily need constant attention.
+However, referring to any of the rabbit sitting services available you’ll see that depends on the age of the rabbit and if they have company.
+Having company in their hutch they may influence whether or not they need some degree of attention.
+The sitter can pop in to your home for 30-45 minutes a day to take care of your pet rabbit.
+However, this should be discussed with the sitter.

 Rabbit minding is an alternative term to express the pet care arrangement for rabbit housesitting.
 A temporary service rabbit minding offers care for pet rabbits usually in their own home.
-Young and mature rabbits in particular can benefit from this arrangement which minimises disruption to their feeding and sleeping routines when owner’s travel away from home.
+Young and mature rabbits in particular can benefit from this arrangement.
+It minimises disruption to their feeding and sleeping routines when owner’s travel away from home.

 Petsitting for rabbits

-Rabbit housesitting provides care for the house in the owner’s absence and the pet rabbits in their own home minimising any stress or anxiety the rabbit might experience in a change of circumstances.
+Rabbit housesitting provides care for the house in the owner’s absence and the pet rabbits in their own home.
+This arrangement minimises any stress or anxiety the rabbit might experience in a change of circumstances.

-The added advantage for the petowner is that a live-in checked housesitter offer rabbit housesitting can care for the pet rabbits at the same time as caring for the owner’s home and property.
+The added advantage for the petowner is that a live-in checked rabbit sitters offering rabbit housesitting care for the pets.
+This in addition to caring for the owner’s home and property.

-This arrangement serves the dual purpose of minding the pet rabbits keeping them safe, and keeping the home occupied and secure against opportunistic burglars and prowlers.
+This arrangement serves the dual purpose of minding the pet rabbits keeping them safe, and keeping the home occupied and secure.
+This arrangement guards against opportunistic burglars and prowlers.